department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/conversation-guide.md

 - **I have started recording.
 I'd like to confirm: Are you comfortable if I record my screen the audio as we talk today?"**

-## Warm-up Questions - 3 minutes

-Before we begin, let’s start with a warm-up question.

-- Have you ever filled out a form or questionnaire prior to a doctor's apppointment?
-    - If yes, how did that experience go?

 ## Usability Task: Complete the questionnaire - 10 minutes

-Next, I want to give you some context for our first exercise.
+Before we begin, I want to give you some context for our first exercise.
 I will give you a task and ask you to "narrate" your thoughts as you complete the task.

 I'm going to send you a link in the chat.
 Once you pull up the link, will you share your screen with me?